xdv/divvy-dev-portal/content/tutorials/manage-account-settings/change-or-remove-a-regular-key-pair.md

 # Change or Remove a Regular Key Pair

-The XRP Ledger allows an account to authorize a secondary key pair, called a _regular key pair_, to sign future transactions.
+The XDV Ledger allows an account to authorize a secondary key pair, called a _regular key pair_, to sign future transactions.
 If your account's regular key pair is compromised, or if you just want to periodically change the regular key pair as a security measure, use a [SetRegularKey transaction][] to remove or change the regular key pair for your account.

 For more information about master and regular key pairs, see [Cryptographic Keys](cryptographic-keys.html).